lukaschneider/Crumbs/README.md

 <br/>

 ### Opening Trace Files
 Crumbs is already set as the default editor for a lot of file extensions.
-If your tracefile does not open the Packet Editor by default please check if the correct editor is selected and if your file type is actually [supported by Wireshark](https://gitlab.com/wireshark/wireshark/-/wikis/FileFormatReference).
+If your tracefile does not open the Frame List by default please check if the correct editor is selected and if your file type is actually [supported by Wireshark](https://gitlab.com/wireshark/wireshark/-/wikis/FileFormatReference).

 <br/>